 Work together, win together

 There’s nothing more powerful than individual fundraisers joining together to work toward one goal.

 Launching a peer-to-peer fundraising campaign empowers your supporters to get hands-on, raise money, and rally volunteers.
-They also have the ability to discover, create, and strengthen relationships with people in their social network who will keep supporting your cause long after the campaign is over.
+These campaigns also enable you to discover, create, and strengthen relationships with people in your fundraisers’ social network who will keep supporting your cause long after the campaign is over.

 Rachel is a fundraising and marketing consultant for nonprofits whose aspiration since she was 16-years-old is simply this: help others, help others.